esrlabs/chipmunk-docs/book/src/02_extensions/05_api.md

 /**
  * @class PluginIPCService
- * @description Service provides communition between plugin's process and parent (main) process
+ * @description Service provides communition between plugin's process and parent (main) process export declare class PluginIPCService extends EventEmitter {
- * @notes Parent (main) process attach plugin's process as fork with next FDs:
- *      { fd: 0 } stdin     doesn't used by parent process
- *      { fd: 1 } stdout    listened by parent process.
-Whole output from it goes to logs of parent process
- *      { fd: 2 } stderr    listened by parent process.
-Whole output from it goes to logs of parent process
- *      { fd: 3 } ipc       used by parent process as command sender / reciever
- * @recommendations
- *      - to parse logs use simple "console.log (warn, err etc)" or you can write it directly to stdout
- *      - parent process nothig send to process.stdin ( fd: 0 )
- *      - ipc channel ({ fd: 3 }) are using to exchange commands, but not data.
-Data should be send via stream
- *      - pipe channel ({ fd: 4 }) are using to send stream's data to parent.
-In only in one way: plugin -> parent.
- *        To work with this channel WriteStream is created.
-Developer are able:
- *        a) use method of this service "sendToStream" to send chunk of data
- *        b) get stream using "getDataStream" and pipe it with source of data
- *      - use event "message" to get commands from parent process
- *      - plugin process doesn't have direct access to render process; communication via render and main process
- *        goes via main process: [plugin -> main (parent) -> render] and [render -> main (parent) -> plugin] */
-export declare class PluginIPCService extends EventEmitter {
     private _pending;
     private _subscriptions;